Who We Are

 Developing innovative methodology, curricula, and programs for training the next generation of physicians and medical educators, with applicability that extends to other medical schools and academic medical centers throughout the country and around the world.

-Since its founding, the Shapiro Institute has proved to be a wonderful collaborative effort of Harvard Medical School, BIDMC, and Mount Auburn Hospital, another outstanding Harvard teaching hospital that is part of the CareGroup healthcare system.
+Since its founding, the Shapiro Institute has proved to be a wonderful collaborative effort of Harvard Medical School, BIDMC, and Mount Auburn Hospital.
 This website is intended to acquaint you with the Shapiro Institute - its physical facilities for medical education (the Center for Education); its programs to support faculty; medical students and housestaff; its development of innovative educational programs (such as the Virtual Patient program for interactive, computer-based training of medical students); and its programs to develop and train tomorrow's leaders in medical education (the Rabkin Fellowships in Medical Education).
 We hope you will be as excited as we are about the work of the Institute and the future opportunities for continued leadership and innovation in medical education and research.

 Richard M. Schwartzstein, MD